Dirty Picture: Chart performance

-In the United Kingdom, "Dirty Picture" entered at number 20 on the UK Singles Chart on 18 April 2010 — for the week ending dated 24 April 2010.
+In the United Kingdom, "Dirty Picture" debuted at number 33 on the Hip-Hop/R&B chart upon the release of Rokstarr.
+Upon its release as a single, it entered at number 20 on the UK Singles Chart on 18 April 2010 — for the week ending dated 24 April 2010.
 After weeks of steadily ascending the charts, the single reached an eventual peak of number 6 on the chart on 9 May 2010 — for the week ending dated 15 May 2010.
 The single also peaked at number 3 on the UK R&B Chart.

 In Australia, "Dirty Picture" entered at number 31 on the ARIA Singles Chart.
 On the song's third week on the chart it reached its peak position of 16, where it remained for three weeks.
 It has since been certified gold by the Australian Recording Industry Association (ARIA) for sales of 35,000 units.

 In New Zealand the single entered at number 38 on the New Zealand Singles Chart.
 The following week, it rose to position 21 and then proceeded to fall off the charts.
 The song re-entered the charts on the week titled 14 June 2010 at 12; the single reached its peak the following week at position 11.
 It has since been certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 units.
 In the United States, "Dirty Picture" entered and peaked on the Billboard Hot 100 at position 96, the same week Rokstarr was released.

 In Canada, the song similarly reached its peak on its first week — number 49 on the Canadian Hot 100.